adityathebe/evolutionSimulator/README.md

 This led to another problem.
 The creatures focused more on balancing than on walking.

-In addition to that, the fitness was calculated only at the end of generation which doesn't reward the learning process but just the final state.
-Due to this limitation, the creature will never evolve to jump and optimize its "walking" strategy.
+In addition to that, the fitness is calculated only at the end of generation which doesn't reward the learning process but just the final state.
+Due to this limitation, the creature will never evolve to jump and also optimize its "walking" strategy.